StephenBanbury/jekyll-blank-template/_posts/GAM720/2020-02-27-hand-tracking.markdown

   </video>
 </figure>

-Actually, not totally unexpected, at least in terms of it not going righ at first.
+Actually, not totally unexpected, at least in terms of it not going right at first.
 But the actual look of the hands is very.. ahem.. interesting!

 **Hands correctly configured**
 <figure class="video_container">